Pagination

 Properties:

-• Next Page URI: The property in the response used to indicate the next page.
-You can select a column from the response.
+- Next Page URI: The property in the response used to indicate the next page.
+The drop-down will display the response schema for you to choose a property from.

 Page-Based